Connecting data for better outcomes

 Rt Hon Matthew Hancock MP, previous Minister for the Cabinet Office and Paymaster General

-"I am now convinced that any public sector organization that wants to get involved in using data for better outcomes needs to nail two things, number one, connect together your spatial data, use UPRNs there's an easy way to match our records, there is amazing things you can do by matching records, if you don't have the UPRN you are making your life impossibly difficult to do it, its starting with the basics and there is a marked difference with what you can do if you do it well."
+"I am now convinced that any public sector organization that wants to get involved in using data for better outcomes needs to connect together your spatial data, use UPRNs there's an easy way to match records.
+There are amazing things you can do by matching records.
+If you don't have the UPRN you are making your life impossibly difficult to do it.
+Its starting with the basics and there is a marked difference with what you can do if you do it well."

 "We all hear all the time that technology delivers value through being scaled, data delivers value when it is linked and it is shared.
 The future of local government, the future of public services, the future of our communities depends on this - connecting data for better outcomes.
 For that you need UPRNs they are absolutely vital"